Get PeakVisor App

 June Mountain

-June Mountain offers the best lift-access backcountry, not only in the vicinity of Mammoth Lakes but within the United States.
-Luckily, it’s still somewhat under the radar and there is so much terrain that it is unlikely to become overrun any time soon.
-The serious nature of the descents and the fact that this is merely lift-assisted touring, not slackcountry, keeps away some crowds as well.
+June Mountain offers the best lift-access backcountry in the vicinity of Mammoth Lakes and within the United States.
+Luckily, it’s still somewhat under the radar, and there is so much terrain that it is unlikely to become overrun.
+The serious nature of the descents and the fact that this is merely lift-assisted touring, not slackcountry, also keeps away some crowds.

-There are tree shots with some open terrain that are easily accessible from the top of June Mountain.
+Tree shots with some open terrain are easily accessible from the top of June Mountain.
 But the true gem is the extensive north-facing terrain accessible via a ski down from the top and subsequent skin.
 This terrain is no gimme and requires a fairly long (at least 1,500 ft / 450 m) vertical climb to reach.
-The descents are endless and you can ski back to the road after a day on the mountain.
+The descents are endless, and you can ski back to the road after a day on the mountain.

 But not all the descents are overly serious.
 If conditions are stable and bright, the Negatives are the best place to start for those breaking into this zone for the first time.
-This is a large alpine zone with numerous different chutes and open-bowl skiing.
-From here, you will see an endless spread of opportunities ranging from mellow to the most extreme.
+It’s a sizeable alpine zone with numerous different chutes and open-bowl skiing.
+From here, you will see endless opportunities ranging from mellow to the most extreme.

 Carson Peak (10,908 ft / 3,325 m) offers some of the most extreme skiing accessible from June Mountain.
-The peak, with its iconic ski descents plainly visible, towers over the town of June Lake.
+With its iconic ski descents plainly visible, the peak towers over the town of June Lake.
 The presence of Carson Peak has truly solidified June Mountain’s reputation for stellar lift-access skiing.

-For the record, Dave has skied all over the world as an internationally certified mountain guide and knows a thing or two about lift-accessed backcountry.
+For the record, Dave has skied worldwide as an internationally certified mountain guide (IFMGA) and knows a thing or two about lift-accessed backcountry.

 Don’t be part of the problem.
-Like any backcountry area, the best way to explore is to hire a guide or find a friend or a local who is willing to show you around.
-You will encounter other people out here and they won’t be stoked if you are following their tracks or looking for beta.
-But if you are with a crew that knows what they are doing, pleasantries will be exchanged and beta on conditions will be shared.
+Like any backcountry area, the best way to explore is to hire a guide or find a friend or a local willing to show you around.
+You will encounter other people out here, and they won’t be stoked if you are following their tracks or looking for beta.
+But if you are with a crew that knows what they are doing, pleasantries will be exchanged, and beta on conditions will be shared.

 395 Corridor

-Traveling along highway 395, any backcountry skier will be amazed at the backcountry ski potential in the Eastern Sierra.
-The peaks tower over the valley and are littered with couloirs, faces, and even small glaciers.
+Traveling along Highway 395, any backcountry skier will be amazed at the backcountry ski potential in the Eastern Sierra.
+The peaks tower over the valley, littered with couloirs, faces, and even small glaciers.
 The Palisade Glacier, which rests in a north-facing cirque off from North Palisade Peak (14,248 ft / 4,343 m), is the southernmost glacier in North America.

 Mammoth Mountain, California